DistAlgo/distalgo/README.md

       python -m da -n Node1 -m da.examples.lamutex.orig

   will start a node named 'Node1', which then runs the mutual exclusion example.
-Notice that the printed process ids in the output of this command now include a "#Node1" suffix to indicate that they are running on the 'Node1' node.
+Notice that the formatted process ids in the output of this command now include a "#Node1" suffix, to indicate that the processes are running on the 'Node1' node.

   Node names can be used for the `at` argument when calling the `new` function, which instructs the system to create the new processes on the